wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 }
 ```

-This function uses the global $wpdb variable to access the database, and then uses the get_results function to fetch all the rows from the form_submissions table.
+This function uses the global $wpdb variable to access the database, and then uses the get_results function to fetch all the rows from the form_submissions table, based on the sql query.
 It then returns the results as an array.

 Because you've registered this callback against a WP REST API route using register_rest_route, the array will automatically be sent in the REST API response as a JSON object.

 To test this, activate the plugin.

 Then check if the form_submissions table has been created using your favourite database tool.

 Next add a few rows of data.

 Then open a REST API testing tool like Postman, and create a new request to test the route.

 ```
 GET https://workpress.test/wp-json/wp-learn-form-submissions-api/v1/form-submissions